WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 ```

 ## Attack
 Firstly, of course, inherit from the Attack class.
-The attack's damage, range, speed and manaGainOnHit(?) is already laid out and can be accessed through the prepared properties
+The attack's `damage`, `range`, `speed` and `manaGainOnHit`(?) is already laid out and can be accessed through the prepared properties

 ![picture 7](Images/fa4334dbc0d9a7de63857b7dadd6fcc53f835d0ee08f63ca20edb698d51f0793.png)

 >Note: You have to use them for it be of use.

-Afterwards, we’re going to use the Base.Use() function to get the result opposite of isActive and isRestricted as well as active the action if ever it returns true.
+Afterwards, we’re going to use the `Base.Use()` function to get the result opposite of `isActive` and `isRestricted` as well as active the action if ever it returns true.

 Now use the result and reference it in a bool variable.
 Check if it is true and now you can add your code.
 In this example I’m going to start a coroutine.